wackerservices/SitemapAutogenerator/README.md

     ENV['sitemap-autogenerator'] = {
     changeFrequency: 'weekly', // Optional (if not included in ENV, default value is 'daily')
     defaultPriorityValue: '0.3', // Optional (if not included in ENV, default value is '0.5')
-    ignore: { // Optional (if not included in ENV, all routes will be included in sitemap.xml except path "*" 'contact-us': 'contact-us',
+    ignore: { // Optional (if not included in ENV, all routes will be included in sitemap.xml except those with path "*" 'contact-us': 'contact-us',
       'contact': 'contact',
       'algorithmictradedeveloper': 'algorithmictradedeveloper',